Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Introduction

 In Sec.~\ref{slimit} we prove an independent, but related, simple theorem.
 We consider a reduced model in which a subset of the fermion degrees of freedom participates in some strong interactions.
 We then show that when the (uniform) strong-coupling limit is taken, the fermion fields split into two decoupled sectors.
 In particular, the fermion degrees of freedom that do not participate in the strong interactions then form a decoupled free (or weakly coupled) theory, which is thus subject to the NN theorem.
 We list several examples, including in particular the application of this theorem to the \ZZWY\ model.

 In Sec.~\ref{nogo2dim} we turn to the implications of the generalized no-go theorem for two-dimensional theories.
-Two-dimensional theories are, in a sense, more complicated than four-dimensional theories, because many more relevant or marginal operators exist in two dimensions, and their implications need to be understood.
-We confront the generalized no-go theorem with the properties of two-dimensional reduced models in general, and with the known features of the ZZWY model in particular.
-This suggests several lines for future study which are necessary in order to better understand the physical properties of the SMG phase of the ZZWY model, including its massless spectrum.
+Two-dimensional theories are, in a sense, more complicated than four-dimensional theories, because many more relevant or marginal operators exist in two dimensions, and their role needs to be understood.
+We confront the generalized no-go theorem with the properties of two-dimensional SMG reduced models in general, and with the known features of the ZZWY model in particular.
+While the SMG interactions themselves are always chosen to be irrelevant, they can induce four-fermion interactions without derivatives that respect all the symmetries of the SMG reduced model.
+In two dimensions, such induced four-fermion interactions are renormalizable, hence they can have a profound impact on the resulting continuum theory.

-In Sec.~\ref{conc} we summarize our results.
+Our work can only have tentative implications for any specific SMG model; for the generalized no-go theorem to apply, all of its assumptions need to be satisfied, and this must be checked on a case by case basis.
+In Sec.~\ref{roadmap} we use our analysis to compile a list of open questions.
+We focus on the fate of propagator zeros and on the applicability of each assumption of the generalized no-go theorem.
+These key questions will have to be sorted out in the ZZWY model, as well as in any other SMG model, in order to determine whether or not it succeeds in recovering a chiral gauge theory in the continuum limit.

+We end with some concluding remarks in Sec.~\ref{conc}.
 Appendix~\ref{HZZWY} provides details on the \ZZWY\ hamiltonian, focusing mainly on its bilinear part, including the impact of the strong-coupling limit of Sec.~\ref{slimit}, as well as a few details on the interaction hamiltonian and the symmetries.
 Proofs of most of the properties of $\car(\myvec{p})$ needed for the generalized no-go theorem are relegated to App.~\ref{Rp}.